 For many the S Pen is what the Note is all about.
 It is, without a doubt, the best stylus-equipped device out there, which is an easy statement to make, because there are few others.
 What's most important is the functionality that the S Pen offers and the innovation and practicality that comes with it.

 Firstly, the S Pen is perfectly integrated into the body of the Note 8, clicking neatly into the bottom right corner just as the Note 7's S Pen did.
 This new version increases the pressure sensitivity and expands the feature set offered, so it now does a little more.

 Using Wacom technology, the S Pen gives a lovely feel when using it to write or draw.
 Our favourite feature is off-screen memo, which allows you to walk into a meeting and start gathering handwritten notes without having to turn your phone screen on - simply scrawl on the front of it.
 You can collect up to 100 pages of these notes, with the ability to save, pin and share them.
 People always talk about replicating the feel of pen and paper and off-screen memo gives you that easy practicality in much the same way.

 But what the S Pen is really good at is using information around the device.
 Smart select is excellent, letting you capture a piece of information and extract the text that you can share or save.
 You can now also use this to share with Bixby Vision, so you can identify an image, which is all clever stuff.

 The question remains whether you're an S Pen person or not.
-Previously we'd say that the Note 8 should appeal to everyone because of its large display and full portfolio of skills, but with the cheaper (yet still expensive) Galaxy S8+ sitting so close in terms of feature set and specs, much of the appeal of the Note 8 now hinges on your desire to have the S Pen.
+Previously we'd say that the Note 8 should appeal to everyone because of its large display and full portfolio of skills, but with the cheaper (yet still expensive) Galaxy S8+ sitting so close in terms of feature set and specs, much of the appeal of the Note 8 now hinges on your desire to have, and use, the S Pen.